 Determine in-vitro susceptibility of bacterial organisms to antimicrobial agents.
 Organism-specific antimicrobial susceptibility tests are recommended.
 Search “antimicrobial susceptibility” for available organism-specific tests.

-- Room temperature.
-If culture is suspected of being a microorganism listed as infectious substance affecting humans on IATA list, submit specimen according to Biological Substance, Category A, shipping guidelines.
+Room temperature.
+If culture is suspected of being a microorganism identified on the IATA list as an infectious substance affecting humans, submit specimen according to Infectious Substance, Category A, shipping guidelines.

 Units = µg/mL